This is a transcript of an interview with Katie McLemore – Community Action Partnership of Hennepin and Ramsey Counties.

 What advice would you give a CAP that is fearful of going paperless?

 While going paperless is a big change, you should think about the risks you’re taking by not going paperless.
 The potential for losing files is much larger with paper, especially when multiple people need to access the same file.
 If anything were to happen to your physical office location or building, what would become of the paper files?
 You should also be thinking about how much of a burden storing large amounts of paper can be just from a physical storage standpoint.

 Another piece of advice would be to have a project champion for a paperless project, preferably someone in a leadership role, who can spread the message to staff at other levels.
-This will help to reassure front line staff that they have the support from upper level staff in this big project.
-Make sure you communicate a positive message, and reassure your staff that they’re supported and that their input is valuable in shaping a successful paperless implementation.
+This will help to reassure front-line staff that they have support from upper-level staff in this big project.
+Make sure you communicate a positive message and reassure your staff that they’re supported and that their input is valuable in shaping a successful paperless implementation.

 There are many great benefits to going paperless, including feeling less cluttered and making information more accessible to those who need it at any time.
 Communicating the benefits and keeping the positives in the forefront of everyone’s mind will help for a smoother transition to paperless.

 Also, know that going paperless can be a phased approach.
 Starting with an archiving project to just get completed documents digitized makes a huge difference.
 From there, staff can ease into searching for electronic documents, and then you can start to build up your current paper processes electronically.